 - The majority of academic librarian roles include a lot of contact with people, including students and academics.

 - Fewer staff and financial cutbacks within this field may present challenges.

 - If you're working for an institution that has more than one library on different campuses, you may need to travel between sites.

 To work as an academic librarian, you'll usually need either a first degree accredited by the Chartered Institute of Library and Information Professionals (CILIP), or a degree in any subject plus a CILIP-accredited postgraduate diploma or Masters in librarianship or information science/management.

 Posts for subject librarians may require specialist subject knowledge, i.e. a degree in a relevant subject or fluency in a language.

 There are currently more accredited postgraduate courses than undergraduate degrees - see CILIP accredited qualifications.

-If you have an HND or foundation degree, it may be possible to enter as a library assistant and then work up to a full librarian position by gaining extra qualifications and undertaking further training.
+If you don't have a degree, it may be possible to enter as a library assistant and then work up to a full librarian position by gaining extra qualifications and undertaking further training.
 Library assistant posts are often filled by people gaining experience before taking a postgraduate qualification.
 It's also possible to take a Level 3 Library, Information and Archive Services (LIAS) Assistant apprenticeship.